by Steve Bennett

 Talented High School Athletes

-For this article a Talented High School Athlete is one who has qualified or is likely to qualify for the Australian Youth Championships.
+In this article, we discuss a talented high school athlete.
+This athlete has either qualified or is likely to qualify for the Australian Youth Championships.
 These are athletes that could even mature into Senior International Athletes or represent Australia as Juniors (U20).

 Darren Clark Olympic finalist in the 400m at age 18 in 1984